eclipse-leda/leda/content/en/docs/dev-and-maintenance/_index.md

 ## Bash

-Leda uses bash as its main shell, thus all scripts should be bash-compatible (use the `#!/bin/bash` shebang).
+Leda uses the classic Bourne shell as its main shell, thus all scripts should be sh-compatible (use the `#!/bin/sh` shebang).
 As a Poky+OE-based distro we use BusyBox for core-utils.
+To check explicitly for *"bashisms"* in your scripts, the
+`checkbashisms` tool might be useful.

 [**Utility-Specific Pages**](bash/)